kreft/iDynoMiCS-2/src/analysis/analysis.md

 #### Counter

-The counter creates a map and adds up the amount of agents belonging to all the available categories, in case of a specification filter the categories will be true (match) and false.
+The counter creates a map and adds up the number of agents belonging to all the available categories, in case of a specification filter the categories will be true (match) and false.
 Alternatively the counter can add up the value of a specific field to a category, for example the total mass of the agent, or the